-Under the Currency Hedge Agreement, we have the right to purchase dollars and sell yen at a rate of 100 yen per dollar for which we may be required to pay a premium in each year from 2015 through 2020, provided the Currency Hedge Agreement is still in effect.
-A payment of \$2.0 million will be required if, during the relevant year, the dollar is worth less than 100 yen.
-As of December 31, 2014, we have no hedge collateral.
+Under the Currency Hedge Agreement, we have the right to purchase dollars and sell yen at a rate of 100 yen per dollar for which we may be required to pay a premium in each year from 2016 through 2020.
+A payment of \$2.0 million will be required if, during the relevant year, the dollar is worth 100 yen or less.
+As of December 31, 2015, we have no hedge collateral posted against the Currency Hedge Agreement.
 Because the posting of additional collateral and payment of annual premiums is contingent on the value of the yen relative to the dollar and other factors, such payments have been excluded from the foregoing table.